samcreate/simon-cli/README.md

 Simple PHP MVC Boilerplate / Scaffolding

-Think rails but dummer (and simpler)
+Think rails but dummer (and simpler).
+Does it make sense to make a Ruby gem for a php framework?
+No. Does it matter?
+No.

 Using Simon to setup the boilerplate